0penAGI/Holographic-AI-Liana/README.md

 	3
 	4	Run the Application: Open index.html in a modern web browser, or start a local server: npm start 5
-Usage
+### USAGE
 •	Chat Interface: Enter your query in the input field and press Enter or click the send button.
 Liana responds with context-aware answers, leveraging its knowledge agent and holographic memory.
 •	Context Menu: Right-click on messages to copy, search online, or save to memory.
 •	Special Commands:
 ◦	кто ты: Learn about Liana’s architecture and capabilities.
 ◦	настройки: View current thinking settings (e.g., analysis depth).
 ◦	глубже: Trigger deeper analysis for complex queries.
 Technical Details
 •	SVG Namespace: Utilizes the W3C SVG namespace (http://www.w3.org/2000/svg) for dynamic visualization generation, as defined in the SVG 1.0 Specification and extended in SVG 1.1, 1.2, and 2 (see W3C SVG Overview).
 •	Knowledge Agent: Combines local knowledge base with external API calls to Wikipedia and DuckDuckGo, caching results for efficiency.
 •	Holographic Memory: Stores conversation history and preloaded knowledge (e.g., quantum physics, mathematics) for context retention.
 •	π-Resonance Analysis: Employs a multi-level text analysis algorithm to categorize input and adjust response complexity.
 Future Plans
 •	Integration with GitHub agents for automated repository management.
 •	Enhanced visualization capabilities with advanced SVG animations.
 	•	Support for additional knowledge sources and multilingual queries.
 •	Improved deep thinking mode with more sophisticated reasoning algorithms.
-Contributing
+### Contributing
 Contributions are welcome!
 Please follow these steps:
 1	Fork the repository.
 2	Create a new branch (git checkout -b feature/your-feature).
 3	Commit your changes (git commit -m 'Add your feature').
 4	Push to the branch (git push origin feature/your-feature).
 5	Open a Pull Request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 About